llem00n/obsidian-work/symphony/savigent modernization/my actions.md

-- [ ] Understanding the purpose of each project so I can effectively move classes
+- [ ] Understand the purpose of each project so I can effectively move classes
-- [ ]
+- [ ] Move VirtualNodeManager to a fitting project